GeoMOER/moer-base-python/docs/units/_unit06/unit06-10_homeworks.md

 ---

-## Task 5: Password Input with Limited Attempts
+## Task 5: Bonus - Password Input with Limited Attempts

 ### Description:
 Write a program that implements a password prompt.
 The program asks the user for a password and allows them to guess up to five times.
 If the correct password is entered, the program displays a success message.
 After five incorrect attempts, the program displays an error message.